Sami-Elevated/Sami-Elevated/README.md

 - 🔭 I’m currently a chemical engineering student at EPFL
-- 📫 How to reach me: sam.meghezzi@epfl.ch
+- 📫 How to reach me: sami.meghezzi@epfl.ch
 - 😄 Pronouns: He/Him